epsil/epsil.github.io/gll/index.md

             (send tramp push fn str cont))))))
 ```

-Generalizing `seq`{.scheme} is most easily done with a fold.
-In essence, we take the binary definition and rename it to a local function `seq2`{.scheme}, swap the arguments around, and then use it to reduce the list of parsers to a single value.
-We also adjust the way the combined result is created so that we get a flat list `(val1 val2 val3)`{.scheme} instead of `((val1 val2) val3)`{.scheme}.
+Generalizing `seq` is most easily done with a fold.
+In essence, we take the binary definition and rename it to a local function `seq2`, swap the arguments around, and then use it to reduce the list of parsers to a single value.
+We also adjust the way the combined result is created so that we get a flat list `(val1 val2 val3)` instead of `((val1 val2) val3)`.

 ```scheme
 (define seq